-You can either buy over the counter oral antihistamines such as Claritin, over the counter eye drops with antihistamines and decongestants in them, or you can go see your doctor and have similar medications prescribed.
-Antihistamines block the release of histamines, which causes the itchy eyes.
-Decongestants reduce the other symptoms like redness, burning and irritation, which contribute to itchy eyes.
-Some oral antihistamines can result in other conditions such as drowsiness, irritability and dryness and take up to an hour to begin working.
-It’s best to take these precautions ahead of time.
-Talk with your doctor about choosing the best eye drops for you that may be found over the counter.
+You can either buy over-the-counter oral antihistamines such as Claritin or eye drops with antihistamines in them.
+Or you can go see your doctor and have similar medications prescribed.
+Antihistamines block the release of the histamines that cause itchy eyes.
+Some oral antihistamines can cause drowsiness, irritability, and dryness, and take up to an hour to begin working.
+It is recommended that you take precautions—i.e., avoid driving or operating machinery if oral antihistamines make you drowsy.

-Most over the counter eye drops are good for 4-6 hours, and relieve the itch almost immediately without any side effects.
-There is a new OTC eye drop, Zaditor that relieves symptoms for up to 12 hours with only one dose, and it’s even proven to work in children of the age of 3.
-Unlike other over the counter eye drops, Zaditor contains both antihistamines and decongestants.
-In some severe cases you can talk to your doctor about using steroid eye drops to relieve the pain.
+Most over-the-counter eye drops are good for four to six hours and relieve itching almost immediately, without any side effects.
+One OTC eye drop, Zaditor, relieves symptoms for up to twelve hours with only one dose.
+In severe cases, you can talk to your doctor about using steroid eye drops to relieve the pain.

-If you go see your doctor for relief of itchy eyes, try using Allegra or Zyrtec.
-Not only do they relieve the itch, they also relieve the puffiness, irriation, redness and dryness of allergy eyes.
-Plus, they begin working within 15-30 minutes and rarely cause side effects such as drowsiness.
-Prescribed oral antihistamines can be a life saver, especially if you suffer from seasonal allergic conjunctivitis.
-Taken ahead of time, they can last 12-24 hours without the need of more.
-If your itchy eyes persist, you can also talk to your doctor about prescribing eye drops.
+If you see your doctor for relief of itchy eyes, talk to him or her about using Allegra or Zyrtec.
+Not only do they relieve the itching, they also relieve the puffiness, irritation, redness, and dryness of allergy eyes.
+Plus, they begin working within fifteen to thirty minutes and rarely cause side effects such as drowsiness.
+Prescribed oral antihistamines can be a lifesaver, especially if you suffer from seasonal allergic conjunctivitis.
+Taken ahead of time, they can last twelve to twenty-four hours.
+If your itchy eyes persist, you can also ask your doctor to prescribe eye drops.

 - J. Weizer, MD; J. Stein, MD, MS “Reader’s Digest Guide to Eye Care” (Quantum Publishing, Ltd. 2009) 108-111